King Vortigern: The British Ruler Who Lost England

 Taking Power amid Roman Retreat

 Vortigern took advantage of the power vacuum left after Roman rule ended in Britain in the early 400s.
-He was able to consolidate control over parts of eastern England inhabited by Britons and Romanized Celts around 425.
+He was able to consolidate control over parts of eastern England inhabited by Britons and Romanised Celts around 425.
 Sources from the period on the exact nature of Vortigern's rise are limited.
-However, it is clear he took an opportunistic path by aligning himself with powerful local interests after the breakdown of centralized Roman authority.
+However, it is clear he took an opportunistic path by aligning himself with powerful local interests after the breakdown of centralised Roman authority.

 Threats Faced from Rival Groups

 Upon assuming kingship, Vortigern immediately had to contend with significant security threats from groups occupying other areas of Britain.
 To the north, the warlike Pict tribes repeatedly staged damaging raids into eastern England.
 From the west, Vortigern faced invasion attempts from Irish Scots who had occupied parts of western Scotland and Wales.
-Powerful Romanized Celts occupying the remaining parts of England also posed resistance and rebellion against his sudden rise.
+Powerful Romanised Celts occupying the remaining parts of England also posed resistance and rebellion against his sudden rise.

 The Saxon Alliance as Military Necessity

 Faced with these severe external and internal threats shortly after taking power, Vortigern was desperate to cement military alliances that could protect against his rivals.
 Around 449, Vortigern made the fateful decision to invite the feared Saxon warriors from across the North Sea to fight as mercenaries for his kingdom.
-From Vortigern's viewpoint, the Saxons, led by Hengist and Horsa, represented battle-hardened soldiers that could immediately fortify defenses.
+From Vortigern's viewpoint, the Saxons, led by Hengist and Horsa, represented battle-hardened soldiers that could immediately fortify defences.
 However, their presence ultimately became far more enduring.

 Vortigern Allies with Mercenary Saxons